Sakuu89/Social-media/README.md

    node index
    ```

-   The server will start running on the specified port.
+   The server will start running on the port 4001.
+   Try to run on localhost - http://localhost:4001/graphql

 ## Directory Structure